rana-sylvatica/rana-tadpole/README.md

 ### Overview:

 #### NOTE: I am in the process of updating this repository with information and design files for the Rana Tadpole V2.
-This process isn't quite done yet - wait a few days if you are looking to build your own Tadpole V2 (I'll remove this note once I'm done with the update)
+This process isn't quite done yet - wait a few days if you are looking to build your own Tadpole V2 (I'll remove this note once I'm done with the update).
+The V2 motherboard files are now up, I'll be getting to adding the case file and other stuff Soon(TM)

 The Rana Tadpole is a pocket-sized 20-button digital controller, designed for platform fighters but usable for other fighting games, platformers, etc.